Clear Island Waters, Queensland: Demographics

+Education

 St Vincent's Primary School is a Catholic primary (Prep-6) school for boys and girls at Fairway Drive (28.0354°S 153.4025°E) at the north-eastern end of the suburb.
 In 2017, the school had an enrolment of 764 students with 45 teachers (40 full-time equivalent) and 21 non-teaching staff (16 full-time equivalent).

-The nearest government primary school is in nearby Broadbeach and neighboring Robina and Merrimac.

-There are no secondary schools in Clear Island waters.
-The nearest government secondary school is Merrimac State High School in neighboring Mermaid Waters.
-Other nearby secondary schools are in Robina, Merrimac and Carrara.
+There are no government schools in Clear Island Waters.
+The nearest government primary schools are Broadbeach State School in Broadbeach to the north-east, Robina State School in neighbouring Robina to the south, and Merrimac State School in neighbouring Merrimac to the west.The nearest government secondary school is Merrimac State High School in neighbouring Mermaid Waters to the east.